-Many organizations are still highly dependent on physical documents to complete day-to-day tasks.
+Many businesses are still highly dependent on physical documents to complete day-to-day tasks.

-While some organizations believe that using paper in their processes and systems makes them more organized, companies that minimize or even eliminate their reliance on paper actually become more efficient—among other benefits.
+While some organizations believe that using paper in their processes and systems makes them more organized, companies that minimize or even eliminate their reliance on paper actually become more efficient—and enjoy various other benefits.

-If your business is still swimming in paperwork, it’s time to consider going paperless.
-Here are seven benefits of going paperless, plus a few tips on how to start the transition for your business.
+If your business is still swimming in paperwork, it’s time to consider making the transition.
+Here, we’ve outlined six benefits of going paperless in business, plus a few tips on how to start the transition for your business.

 If you have rows of pristinely labeled and alphabetized file cabinets in your office, you may be wondering how digital documents could be any more organized.
 Looking at your desk, or at the desk of a colleague, however, may provide all the proof you need.

 Even if everyone in the office is fastidious, physical files and documents can go missing.
 Documents are easy to misplace or transport with no one knowing where they are at any given moment.